Back to Blog

 Trigger events to watch for:

-Why it works: Trigger events create urgency and demonstrate you've done your research.
+Why it works: Trigger events create urgency and prove you did your homework.

 Cold Call Script #5: The Value-First Approach